- How is breast cancer treated?

 For women who had breast conserving surgery (BCS), brachytherapy can be used along with external beam radiation as a way to add an extra boost of radiation to the tumor site.
 It may also be used by itself (instead of radiation to the whole breast) as a form of accelerated partial breast irradiation.
 Tumor size, location, and other factors may limit who can get brachytherapy.

 - Interstitial brachytherapy: In this approach, several small, hollow tubes called catheters are inserted into the breast around the area where the cancer was removed and are left in place for several days.
 Radioactive pellets are inserted into the catheters for short periods of time each day and then removed.
 This method of brachytherapy has been around longer (and has more evidence to support it), but it is not used as much anymore.

-- Intracavitary brachytherapy: This is the most common type of brachytherapy for women with breast cancer and is considered a form of accelerated partial breast irradiation.
+- Intracavitary brachytherapy: This is the most common type of brachytherapy for women with breast cancer.
 A device is put into the space left from BCS and is left in place until treatment is complete.
 There are several different devices that can be used, including MammoSite®, SAVI®, Axxent®, and Contura®.
 They all go into the breast as a small catheter (tube).
 The end of the device inside the breast is then expanded so that it stays securely in the right place for the entire treatment.
 The other end of the catheter sticks out of the breast.
 For each treatment, one or more sources of radiation (often pellets) is placed down through the tube and into the device for a short time and then removed.
-Treatments are given twice a day for 5 days as an outpatient.
+Treatments are typically given twice a day for 5 days as an outpatient.
 After the last treatment, the device is collapsed down again and removed.